Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Introduction

-For higher-order problems, the control invariant set \cite{gao2020computing} and the switching surface \cite{walther2001computation} are significant tools, which provide the nature of the objective time-optimal problem \cite{khmelnitsky1998one}.
-Mitchell et al. \cite{mitchell2005time} calculated the invariant set based on level sets of a partial differential equation.
+For higher-order problems, the control invariant set \cite{gao2020computing} and the switching surface \cite{walther2001computation} are significant tools, which provide the nature of the time-optimal problem \cite{khmelnitsky1998one}.
+Mitchell et al. \cite{mitchell2005time} calculated the invariant set based on level sets of solutions of a partial differential equation.
 Tahir et al. \cite{tahir2014low} employed a polyhedral approximation to characterize the invariant set.
-Doeser et al. \cite{doeser2020invariant} constructed the third-order invariant sets for integrators.
-He et al. \cite{he2020time} excellently provided the explicitly analytic expressions of the complete switching surfaces for the third-order problem with zero terminal states.
-However, the investigation of switching surfaces for 3rd-order problems remains incomplete, while limited studies on switching manifold have been conducted for 4th-order or higher-order problems.
+Doeser et al. \cite{doeser2020invariant} constructed the third order invariant sets for integrators.
+Yury \cite{yury2016quasi} obtained the switching surface for the 3rd order problem in part.
+He et al. \cite{he2020time} provided the explicitly analytic expressions of the complete switching surfaces for the 3rd order problem with zero terminal states.
+However, the investigation of switching surfaces for 3rd order problems remains incomplete, while limited studies on switching manifold have been conducted for 4th order or higher-order problems.
+Specifically, the existence of chattering phenomena \cite{robbins1980junction}, i.e., the control switching for infinite times in a finite time period, still remains unknown in the investigated problem, let alone optimal control.

-Since higher-order problems are lack of theoretical results, scholars either apply optimization methods on a time-discrete problem or plan feasible-but-not-optimal trajectories in engineering.
+Since higher-order problems are lack of theoretical results, scholars either discretize the continuous-time problem and solve the discrete problem using numerical optimization, or plan feasible-but-not-optimal trajectories in engineering.
 Direct methods have been widely applied in numerical optimal control problems, and some optimization solvers have been built, such as CasADi \cite{andersson2019casadi}, ICLOCS2 \cite{nie2018iclocs2}, and Yop \cite{leek2016optimal}.
-However, the time-optimal control problem in the 4th or higher order is non-convex in discrete time, leading to high computational time and failure in obtaining optimal solutions.
-Leomanni et al. \cite{leomanni2022time} transformed the time-optimal problem into sequential convex optimization problems, but the solved control exhibits serious oscillations.
+However, the time-optimal control problem in the 4th or higher-order is non-convex in discrete time, leading to high computational time and failure in obtaining optimal solutions.
+Leomanni et al. \cite{leomanni2022time} transformed the time-optimal problem into sequential convex optimization problems, but the resulting trajectory exhibits serious oscillations.
 Solving the time-optimal problem for high-order chain-of-integrators systems efficiently and accurately is still challenging.